chdecultot/Personal-Website/src/articles/semantic-analysis-tool_en.md

 ##### Writing a little program

-Start by importing the libraries necessary to handle the csv file and pandas to play with it.
+Start by importing the libraries necessary to handle the csv file and Pandas to play with it.
 ``` python
 import csv
 import pandas as pd